-We also supply Base Plate Bollards, or Bumper Posts, that are surface installed with anchors.
+Visit these links for Base Plate Bollards, or Bumper Posts, that are surface installed with anchors.
 These are great for inside a warehouse or exterior locations where an in-ground installation is prohibitive or not necessary.

 Let us give you a competitive quote on your bollards.
 If we can’t, we’ll steer you in the right direction.